FAQ

 Passive management is based on the simple observation that markets work.
 Capital markets are the mechanisms for pricing securities, quickly incorporating new information as it comes to light.
 As such, capital markets are the best determinants of a security's value.
 Grasping that there is no better measure of a security's value than its ever-changing market price and that the future is unpredictable, the basic strategy of passive management – owning the market as a whole so as to gain market returns – is a very sensible strategy.
 This basic strategy is my beginning point in developing investment strategies for my clients.

 The alternative to passive management is active management.
-Active management is nothing other than buying and selling securities in light of predictions about the future – future stock prices, future broad market prices, future interest rates, future economic growth, and so on.
-The great goal of active management is to beat the market consistently and predictably.
-The evidence demonstrates overwhelmingly that it fails in its goal.
+Active management means buying and selling securities in light of predictions about the future – future stock prices, future broad market prices, future interest rates, future economic growth, and so on.
+The goal of active management is to beat the market consistently and predictably.
+My view of the evidence is that active management consistently and predictably fails in its goal.
 And so I recommend passive management.

 6. What is your relationship with Dimensional and why do you recommend its portfolios?

 Dimensional has authorized my firm to use its mutual funds in my clients' portfolios.
 There is a relatively small number of registered investment advisory firms – roughly a thousand across the country – which are so authorized.
 I receive no compensation from Dimensional and Dimensional none from me.
-I recommend Dimensional portfolios to my clients because I consider them to be the best investment vehicles available for structuring the kinds of investment strategies I recommend.
+I recommend Dimensional portfolios to my clients because I consider them to be superior investment vehicles for structuring the kinds of investment strategies I recommend.
+Note: Dimensional also offers a range of ETFs (exchange-traded funds) available directly to the public.

 Bank trust departments combine trustee services and investment management, sometimes to the detriment of trust beneficiaries.
 Trust beneficiaries may be dissatisfied with either their trust officers or their investment managers.
 With an individual bank performing both functions, trust beneficiaries have little recourse.
 Clients of mine who need or desire corporate trust services do not have this difficulty.
 There are a number of independent trust companies which have evolved to serve the trust needs of clients of investment advisory firms.
 Flexibility is built into the arrangements among client, investment advisor, and trust company.
 Typically, trust beneficiaries will have the authority, readily exercised, to replace a corporate trustee or an investment advisor or both if the need should arise.